Table of Contents [TOC]

 Wait for your validation

 Depending on the SSL certificate type you purchase, the CA may need a few hours to a few days to verify your information and issue an SSL certificate for your website.
-Meanwhile, you need to complete configuration process for your certificate and validate the received email.
+Meanwhile, you need to complete the configuration process for your certificate and validate the received email.

 After processing your SSL certificate request, you will receive an email with instructions on accessing your SSL certificate.
 The web server operating system (OS) of your website determines how an SSL certificate is installed.
 The same steps are needed when you want to renew SSL certificate.